nikitakot/nestjs-boilerplate/article/article-devto.md

 export class AppModule {}
 ```

 To easily access request and user objects from the graphql context we can create decorators.
+More info about custom decorators can be found [here](https://docs.nestjs.com/custom-decorators).

 **src/shared/decorators/decorators.ts**